-This topic provides a brief introduction to BMC Digital Workplace (and BMC Helix Digital Workplace, the SAAS version) and its roles.
+This topic provides a brief introduction to BMC Digital Workplace and the BMC Helix Digital Workplace service and their roles.
 Start by reading the product overview and watching the video.
 To find out more about features that support your role, review the Product roles section below and its links.

 BMC Digital Workplace is a self-service application for business users to connect with IT and HR anywhere, anytime, on any device.
 Users are encouraged to share their experiences and post status updates about the resources that concern them.
 IT can analyze the conversations around resources to gain insight into service usage trends, to plan for the organization's future needs more efficiently.
 For highlights of the supported capabilities, see Use cases.

 BMC Digital Workplace is highly configurable.
 Features available to users in the client applications depend on which functionality the administrator enables and how the administrator configures the product.